2014 Presidential Dollar Value Checker: Errors List, ā€œPā€, “D” & “S” Mint Mark Worth

 Price by 1-70 Grade (Latest Auction Records Included)

-Market activity over the past year shows sustained activity across grade levels for this Coolidge issue.
+Market activity over the past year shows sustained interest across grade levels for the Coolidge issue.

 Market Activity: 2014-P Calvin Coolidge Position A Presidential Dollar